Terms and conditions

 21.9 Nothing in this clause 21 shall operate to limit the liability of either Party for fraud.

-22.1 A notice to a Party served pursuant to the Services Agreement shall be sent by hand or by first class pre-paid post (or airmail if sent internationally) or by fax or by courier.
-A notice may not be given by email, and any such notice will be deemed to be ineffective.
+22.1 A notice to a Party served pursuant to the Services Agreement shall be sent by hand or by first class pre-paid post (or airmail if sent internationally) or by courier or by electronic mail.

 22.2 A notice shall be sent to the address of a Party as set out in the Services Agreement.
 However, if the Party has notified the serving Party in writing of another address for the service of notices under the Services Agreement, the notice shall be sent to that address.